chandanhpcic/docs/source/manual/how-tos/wireguard-s2s.rst

 Press **Save** and **Apply**.
 Allowed IPs

-Go to OPNsense Site B :menuselection:`Firewall --> Rules --> LAN A` add a new rule.
+Go to Reticen8 Site B :menuselection:`Firewall --> Rules --> LAN A` add a new rule.

     ====================== ====================================================================================================
      **Action**             *Pass*